27MrMan/Simple-Python-Youtube-Video-Downloader/README.md

   If you do not have Python 3.10+, then install it. (program was written with 3.11)

-  !!!
-BUGFIX !!!
-Line 78 of innertube.py in pytube folder must be changed from ANDRIOD to WEB.

   Launch PowerShell and type these following commands:

     pip install pytube